 The promise of Disney Plus is full access to Walt Disney’s outstanding and massive catalogue of beloved movies.
 The streaming service has come through on that promise.
 Hundreds of the best movies from all eras of film are immediately available with the touch of a button on Disney Plus.
 New movies, classic movies, even never before seen Disney original movies are there right now on Disney Plus.

+So unless you’re a little kid, odds are you’re using Disney Plus to watch movies.
 With so many great movies to choose from, where should you start?
 We suggest you start here, with the best Disney Plus movies, sorted according to critical consensus.

 Toy Story | CRITICS SCORE: 100%